 Graduate level courses in economics (courses numbered 5000 and above) are closed to online registration by undergraduates.
-All 5000 level courses are limited to Masters students only.
+All 5000 level courses are restricted to Masters students only.
 Undergraduates wishing to take a 6000 level class must receive approval from both the Director of Undergraduate Studies and the Director of Graduate Studies.
-Prior to taking any of these 6000 level classes, it is expected that you have successfully completed one or (preferably) more of the advanced undergraduate courses (4211, 4213 and 4412), higher level statistics (such as the year-long sequence 3105-3107), and at least one semester of mathematical analysis (4061).
-Requests to take one of the 6000 level courses must be made in writing (se5@columbia.edu) by August 22.
+Prior to taking any of these 6000 level classes, it is expected that you have successfully completed one or (preferably) more of the advanced undergraduate courses (4211, 4213 and 4412), higher level statistics (such as the year-long sequence 4203-4204), and at least one semester of mathematical analysis (4061).
+Requests to take one of the 6000 level courses must be made in writing (se5@columbia.edu (mailto:se5@columbia.edu)) by August 21st.

-Elective Courses Offered Only in the Fall
+Elective Courses Offered Only in the FALL

-The following courses will be offered by the department only in the Fall semester: UN2105 The American Economy, GU4020 Economics of Uncertainty and Information, GU4213 Advanced Macro, GU4228 Urban Economics, GU4301 Growth and Development, GU4321 Economic Development, GU4325 Economic Development of Japan, GU4370 Political Economy, and GU4412 Advanced Econometrics.
+The following courses will be offered by the department only in the Fall semester: UN2105 The American Economy, GU4020 Economics of Uncertainty and Information, GU4213 Advanced Macro, GU4301 Growth and Development, GU4325 Economic Development of Japan, GU4370 Political Economy, GU4412 Advanced Econometrics, GU465 Public Economics, GU4700 Financial Crises, and GU4850 Cognitive Mechanisms and Economic Behavior.

-Elective Courses Offered Only in the Spring
+Elective Courses Offered Only in the SPRING

-The following courses will be offered by the department only in the Spring semester: UN2257 Global Economy, GU4211 Advanced Micro, GU4230 Economics of NYC, GU4235 Historical Foundations of Modern Economics, GU4260 Market Design, GU4400 Labor Economics, GU4413 Time Series, GU4480 Gender and Applied Economics, GU4750 Globalization and its Risks, GU4840 Behavioral Economics and GU4860 Behavioral Finance.
+The following courses will be offered by the department only in the Spring semester: UN2257 Global Economy, GU4211 Advanced Micro, GU4228 Urban Economics, GU4260 Market Design, GU4321 Economic Development, GU4400 Labor Economics, GU4413 Time Series, GU4480 Gender and Applied Economics, GU4505 International Macroeconomics, GU 4710 Financial Markets and the Real Economy, GU4750 Globalization and its Risks, and GU4860 Behavioral Finance.